Sure YOU can!

 And it’s SOOOO much more fulfilling than cleaning a toilet!

 Start first by subscribing to my Fuseletter.
-It’s a very “quick-read” weekly email that points you towards some awesome practical Christian parenting ideas.
+It’s a very “quick-read” twice-a-month email that points you towards some awesome practical Christian parenting ideas with extra insights from my own life (plus I give helpful freebies and have fun giveaways too).

 Then explore my site, where I have resources on how you can pass on your faith to your kids.
-You can go here to get started NOW!
+You can go here to get started now on your specific situation.